servactory/servactory.com/docs/guide/exceptions/failure.md

 - `fail!`;
 - `fail_result!`.

-These methods will in turn throw an exception.
+These methods throw an exception.

 From the list above, only the following methods can be processed after being called via `call`:

 - `fail!`;
 - `fail_result!`.

-The remaining methods will always throw an exception.
+The remaining methods always throw an exception.

-In addition, there are automatic checks for input, internal and output attributes.
+Automatic checks for input, internal, and output attributes also exist.
-In case of, for example, validation problems with these attributes, the corresponding exception will also be raised.
+Validation problems with these attributes raise the corresponding exception.
-This behavior will be identical to what happens when these methods are called:
+This behavior is identical to calling these methods:

 - `fail_input!`;
 - `fail_internal!`;
 - `fail_output!`.

-There may be logic inside the service that will throw its own exceptions.
+Service logic may throw its own exceptions (e.g., `ActiveRecord::RecordInvalid`).
-For example, this could be `ActiveRecord::RecordInvalid`.
-For such cases, the `fail_on!` method was developed at the class level.
+Handle such cases with the class-level `fail_on!` method.

 ## Methods

 ### Method `fail_input!`

-Designed to throw an exception on behalf of the input attribute.
+Throws an exception on behalf of the input attribute.

-The `fail_input!` method allows you to pass the error text, additional information through the `meta` attribute, and also requires you to specify the name of the input attribute.
+The `fail_input!` method accepts error text, additional information via `meta`, and requires the input attribute name.

-Any call to the service will throw an exception with the class `ApplicationService::Exceptions::Input`.
+Any service call throws an `ApplicationService::Exceptions::Input` exception.

 ```ruby{6}
 make :check!